 Forgetfulness--Research done on Alzheimer's and dementia show that there is an increased risk of these conditions if a person is suffering from hearing loss.
 According to Dr. Jonathan Peelle that's because, “Even subtle changes in hearing appear to have an impact on the brain.”
 This is yet another important reason to familiarize yourself and loved ones with the top signs of hearing loss.

 Untreated hearing loss is tied to depression, lower quality of life, isolation, Alzheimer's, dementia, and loss of income, so it is important not only to protect hearing, but to correct hearing loss.
 Today's hearing instruments are vastly improved over those of the past, and as Dr. Megan Nightingale of Peninsula Hearing points out, "Overall customer satisfaction with new hearing instruments nationally is 77%."
 That means chances are excellent that a person with hearing loss can live a fully engaged and happy life after correcting hearing loss.
-What are you waiting for?
-To find a hearing health professional in your area, click on the green box below and get connected with the largest network of hearing health providers in the nation.
+If you'd like to learn more, see your hearing health provider.
+If you need help finding a hearing health provider click HERE to be connected with the largest network of trusted hearing health professionals in the nation!